Aqjangajuk Shaa

-Aqjangajuk Shaa (17 March 1937 – 2019) was an Inuit artist.
+Aqjangajuk Shaa (17 March 1937 – 2019) was an Inuk artist.
 He was born at Shartoweetuk camp near Cape Dorset, Nunavut.

 He is known for his stone carvings, including a pink granite inuksuk that currently stands at the Scott Polar Research Institute.
-He also made one print, Wounded Caribou, in 1967.
+He also made one print, Wounded Caribou, in 1961.
 His brother Kavavaow Mannomee (born 1958) is also an artist.

 He was elected to the Royal Canadian Academy of Arts in 2003.